AdobeDocs/campaign-classic.en/help/rn/using/latest-release.md

 **Security enhancements**

 * Improved security in report configuration to protect from clickjacking.
 This applies to new reports.
 For old reports, you need to republish them to apply changes.
+(NEO-13282)

+* Improved the key encryption in the cryptString to fix a potential heap buffer read overflow.
+(NEO-20071)

+* Improved monitor JSP to fix an internal IP disclosure.
+(NEO-16821)

+* Fixed an issue which could display stack traces in error messages.
+(NEO-12388)

+* Improved the management of cached data from previous sessions.
+(NEO-17039)

 **Improvements**